 I’m thinking that right now actually.
 The book’s been out for a week, and I’m already thinking I have to get out more, or people will forget about me…lose interest in me…won’t like me anymore.

-I got my paperback copy of Waiting delivered Friday evening, and I put it on the bookshelf.
+I got my paperback copy of the last book I put out delivered, and I put it on the bookshelf.
 Opening the package, holding it in my hands, and putting it on the shelf felt great.
-My son said that great ‘Harry Potter’ thing to me.
+My son said this great ‘Harry Potter’ thing to me after looking at all my books lined up…’Wow, Mom.
+You’ve written more books than are in the Harry Potter series.’
 That felt great.
 But then it was over and now I’m…itching to start on something else.
 Because I have to.
 Because I have to do more and make more and ‘earn’…more.
 Actually I have to do more and make more to feel like I deserve what I already have: the readers who for some reason seem to want the things I write…my house…my son…J…attention and love…my existence.